abhinandkakkadi/ecommerce-gRPC-microservices-cleanarch/README.md

 ## Run Locally

-enter into the root directory of each individual service and type the command
+enter into the root directory of each individual service and run the command

 ```bash
   make run